 The thought of some blended up vegetables served cold may not exactly get your juices flowing, but this recipe is rip roaringly good.
 It’s the perfect summer lunch- simultaneously light and refreshing, but intensely satisfying; rich tomato spiked with garlic and fiery chilies, but balanced with smooth cooling cucumber.

 As is usually the case when remaking a classic dish there are of course many opinions as to what should, and what should not be included in the recipe.
 Some call for bread, red peppers or green peppers, tomato concentrate – no no no. And never trust anyone who says there should be cumin seeds or olives in there.
 This is the perfect gazpacho my friend.

 Place all the ingredients into a blender/food processor and process until smooth.
-You may need to do this in batches depending on the size of your food processor.
-Place the contents into a bowl, cover and chill for at least 1 hour.
+Place the contents into an airtight container, and chill in the fridge for at least 1 hour (ideally overnight).

 Serve with cucumber, a drizzle of extra virgin olive oil and toasted rye bread.